ks-no/designsystem/packages/themes/README.md

 # Designsystem Themes

-This package provides prebuilt themes for use with Designsystemet.
+This package provides prebuilt themes for use with Designsystemet at KS Digital.

 ## Supported Themes